 A Nansen LEGACY project plan was developed in 2014 (can be downloaded here).

-The partners include four universities, one university centre, three management institutions and two private research institutes;
+The partners include four universities, one university center, three management institutions and two private research institutes;

 University of Tromsø the Arctic University of Norway (UiT), University of Bergen (UiB), University of Oslo (UiO), Norwegian University of Science and Technology (NTNU), University Centre in Svalbard (UNIS), Norwegian Polar Institute (NPI), Institute of Marine Research (IMR), The Norwegian Meteorological institute (MET), Akvaplan-Niva (APN) and Nansen Centre for Environmental Research (NERSC).